 Although acknowledging the increasing diversity within ethnographic methodologies and the multiplicity of ways in which fieldwork is carried out, there are assumptions about researchers immersing themselves, as deeply as possible, into the social and cultural field in which the research takes place, while participating in the local life of the people explored.
 However, as the body is the most important scientific tool for mediating and acquiring knowledge in ethnographic research (Crang, 2003; Longhurst, et al., 2008), long-term fieldwork might expose the researchers to risks and vulnerabilities.
 There are challenges that shape the research process, recruiting, gaining access and building relationships with people, generating data and ultimately analysis that are obscured and silenced in ethnographic narratives.

 Methodological literature has identified ‘dangerous’ environments, unsafe areas and ‘dangerous’ subjects to work with (Lee 1995; Kovats-Bernat, 2002; Huggins & Glebbeek, 2009; Tshabangu, 2009).
 Consequently, pre-fieldwork risk and safety assessment procedures are generally focused on researching external factors that define certain fields as ‘dangerous’ such as zones of conflict, or where civil freedoms are denied.
-However, it has been argued that dangers pertain also to the interpersonal relationships established with people in the field, and the expectations that structure these exchanges, particularly for female researchers (Gurney, 1985; Green at al. 1993; Arendell, 1997; Campbell, 2003; Collins and Farrell, 2024).
+However, it has been argued that dangers pertain also to the interpersonal relationships established with people in the field, and the expectations that structure these exchanges, particularly for female researchers (Gurney, 1985; Green at al., 1993; Arendell, 1997; Campbell, 2003; Collins and Farrell, 2024).

 Women’s lived experiences and their methodological difficulties have been well-documented (Campbell, 2003; Pini, 2005; Presser, 2005; Yassour-Borochowitz, 2012) shedding light on gender dynamics during data collection with qualitative methods.
 Despite the growing acknowledgement of the dangers for female fieldworkers (Collins and Farrell, 2024), it is still unclear how to circumvent the difficulties of gender issues and how to best reassert legitimacy as researchers, in environments that are potentially hostile to equity for women (Pini, 2005; Presser, 2005; Collins and Farrell, 2024).
 There are challenges that have not been sufficiently addressed in the methodological literature, such as risks of sexual harassment, sexualisation and violence more broadly occurring in the field.